thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/finish.md

 Congratulations on mastering the two fundamental building blocks of regular expressions: literals and ranges.
+Keep moving forward with other regular expression scenarios to learn how we can use quantifiers, anchors, and grouping to perform more powerful operations with literals and characters.

+Regular expressions may seem niche, but they can rise up heroically to the most unexpected tasks in your day-to-day work.
+Hopefully this Katacoda has helped you feel more comfortable with regular expressions and find them useful.
+They can assist in data munging, qualification, categorization, and parsing as well as document editing.